 Have you ever been so struck by the originality of a colleague’s idea that you wondered how in the world that person was able to conceive of such a thing?
-What is the source of inspiration?
+What was the source of inspiration?
 And how do I get me some of that?

 To seek to be inspired is a lovely way to live.

-~ Lin Manuel Miranda
+~ Lin-Manuel Miranda

 I have had those feelings myself.
 I’ve been determined to study creativity, to unlock its mysteries a bit.
 I’ve listened closely to highly applauded creators talk about their process and their inspirations.
 I’ve read the research on creativity and put into practice a number of creativity-enhancing techniques.
 I still think there is an element of genius that spurs the people who create blockbusters, but I am confident that some of what they do to feed their creative energies are disciplines that I can practice as well.
 You can, too.

 That’s what Creativity Boost is all about – sharing strategies to build your capacity for creativity.

 Creativity Boost contains 48 practices custom-designed for learning and development professionals – designers, facilitators, faculty, consultants, and learning leaders.

 These practices are useful step-by-step activities that can help you to replenish your creative energies.
 They often riff off activities that are employed by highly applauded creators like Lin-Manuel Miranda (composer), Ed Catmull (filmmaker), Twyla Tharp (choreographer), Brandon Sanderson (author), Liz Gilbert (author) Jim Henson (muppeteer), and more.
 And these exercises are grounded in the research on creativity – what we know about what works.

 The Creativity Boost practices support deepening your capacity in seven disciplines that turn out to be important for generating a creativity boost.
 These disciplines are: